August 2, 2022

 “Working on a project that can prevent negative outcomes for young people whilst improving our communities is a fantastic opportunity.
 The past two years have been really difficult for everyone, but especially for young people who were at the point where they should have been exploring options for their futures.
 Being able to provide a guiding hand and open people’s eyes to opportunities is a privilege and I have been overwhelmed by the offers of support from local businesses, of which Bradbury Group are a prime example, their willingness to invest their time in local people is testament to their commitment to making a difference”.

 Instilling a positive environment through experiences will improve the health and well-being of young people.
 The scheme also helps young people to gain informal qualifications and improve essential skills such as CV writing and interview skills.

 May Foxton, Bradbury Group’s Learning and Development Facilitator explains why it is important that the Group continues to offer these opportunities to young people “Bradbury Group is always ready to facilitate these experiences where possible.
 For the next generation of entrepreneurs and achievers to be inspired to achieve their goals, young people need to experience a real-life work environment as part of their education and development“.

 We hope that more young people can visit our facilities in the near future as we continue to develop our partnership with the Business Hive and the Inspire Project, whilst seeing the project reaching further into the region.

-Every month we like to shine a spotlight on a different Bradbury Group Team Member.
+Every month we like to shine a spotlight on a different Bradbury Group team member.
 This month we’re chatting with Jonathan Potter, Customer Service Executive feature for employee spotlight.View Post